 - 3.2.a.1.
-Prior to appointment in the fellowship, fellows should have completed an internal medicine program that satisfies the requirements in 3.2. ^(Core) - 3.2.a.1.a.
-Fellows who did not complete an internal medicine program that satisfies the requirements in 3.2. must have completed at least three years of internal medicine education prior to starting the fellowship and must have met all of the criteria in the "Fellow Eligibility Exception" section below. ^(Core)
+Prior to appointment in the fellowship, fellows should have completed an internal medicine program that satisfies the requirements in 3.2.
+(Core) - 3.2.a.2.
+Fellows who did not complete an internal medicine program that satisfies the requirements in 3.2. must have completed at least three years of internal medicine education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below.
+(Core) - 3.2.b.
+Fellow Eligibility Exception eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: (Core)

-3.2.b.
-Fellow Eligibility Exception The Review Committee for Internal Medicine will allow the following exception to the fellowship eligibility requirements:
+The Review Committee for Internal Medicine will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the

-- 3.2.b.1.
-An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: ^(Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, ^(Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core) - 3.2.b.2.
-Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)
+- 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, ^(Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core) - 3.2.b.2.
+Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+(Core)